net-wizard/CICD-1/README.md

 # CICD-1
-A simple django projects development and deployment using jenkins and docker
+A simple flsk projects development and deployment using jenkins and docker